 Yes we know laptops are a convenient tool for many of us, but they have not been designed for prolonged use with physical ergonomics in mind.

 Don’t forget Posturite is one of the UK’s leading experts in ergonomic keyboard and mouse equipment.
-As well as following the simple tips in this article, you may benefit from our full range of ergonomic keyboard and mouse products.
+As well as following the simple tips in this article, you may benefit from our full range of ergonomic keyboards and ergonomic mice.